-The FLL bypassed internal (FBI) mode is entered when all the following conditions occur:
+The FLL bypassed internal mode is entered when all the following conditions occur:

 - CLKS bits are written to 01

-- IREFS bit is written to 1.
+- IREFS bit is written to 1

+- PLLS bit is written to 0

-- BDM mode is active or LP bit is written to 0
+- LP bit is written to 0

-In FLL bypassed internal mode, the ICSOUT clock is derived from the internal reference clock.
-The FLL clock is controlled by the internal reference clock, and the FLL loop will lock the FLL frequency to 1024 times the reference frequency, as selected by the RDIV bits.
-The ICSLCLK will be available for BDC communications, and the internal reference clock is enabled.
+In FLL bypassed internal mode, the MCGOUT clock is derived from the internal reference clock.
+The FLL clock is controlled by the internal reference clock, and the FLL clock frequency locks to a multiplication factor, as selected by the DRS and DMX32 bits, times the internal reference frequency.
+The MCGLCLK is derived from the FLL and the PLL is disabled in a low power state.

-8.4.1.4 FLL Bypassed Internal Low Power (FBILP)
+8.4.1.4 FLL Bypassed External (FBE)